liferay/liferay-mobile-sdk/README.md

 }
 ```

-This library can be used in any Java project, even non-Android projects, there's
-no dependency on Android.
+This library can be used in any Java project, even non-Android projects.
+There's no dependency on Android.

 ## Basics